cartesi/docs/cartesi-rollups/build-dapps/run-dapp.md

 apt install qemu-user-static
 ```

-QEMU is a generic and open source machine emulator and virtualizer that will be used by Docker to emulate RISCV instructions to build a Cartesi Machine for your DApp.
+QEMU is a generic and open source machine emulator and virtualizer that will be used by Docker to emulate RISCV instructions to build a Cartesi Machine for your dApp.

 After installing QEMU, the platform `linux/riscv64` should appear in the platforms list.

-4. Build the Echo DApp:
+4. Build the Echo dApp:
 ```shell
 docker buildx bake --load
 ```

 :::note
 If you have PostgreSQL and Redis already installed on your system, you may encounter port conflicts when the Docker containers attempt to start services on ports that are already in use.
-To resolve these conflicts, edit the ports for Redis and PostgreSQL in the docker-compose.yml file located in the root directory of your DApp.
+To resolve these conflicts, edit the ports for Redis and PostgreSQL in the docker-compose.yml file located in the root directory of your dApp.
 :::

 ## Running

-To run the application, you can start an environment that includes a local blockchain with the Cartesi smart contracts deployed, as well as a Cartesi layer-2 node executing the DApp's back-end logic.
+To run the application, you can start an environment that includes a local blockchain with the Cartesi smart contracts deployed, as well as a Cartesi layer-2 node executing the dApp's back-end logic.

 ```shell